aka 11: 11 – Hell’s Gate; 11: 11 – The Gate

 In 1992, young Sara Tobias is playing in the field when two escaped criminals arrive and murder her parents.
 As the men come for her, Sara screams for help whereupon her playmate Raden comes and kills the men.
 In the present, Sara is at university studying parapsychology.
 All of a sudden, people who have angered her begin to suffer mysterious deaths.
 At the same time, Raden comes back into her life, saying she wants to help.
 Sara sees ghostly figures.
 Joining forces with her tutor Seth, she begins to investigate these and comes to believe that the prophecy of 11: 11 that foretells the end of the world is coming true.

 11: 11 was the fourth directorial film for the largely unknown Canadian director Micheal Bafaro (sometimes, as here, also credited as Michael Bafaro).
 After writing a few screenplays, Bafaro had made his directorial debut with the low-budget heist film For a Few Lousy Dollars (1998).
 Bafaro next broached genre material with the science-fiction film Sleeping Dogs (1998) and discovered the horror genre with The Barber (2002).
-He has remained there ever since, turning out the likes of Cranes (2006), The Cycle (2009), Rise of the Damned (2011), Embedded (2012) and Wrecker (2015).
+He has remained there ever since, turning out the likes of Cranes (2006), The Cycle (2009), Rise of the Damned (2011), Embedded (2012), Wrecker (2015) and Amber’s Descent (2020).

 It should be said that a casual glance through the IMDB comments and reviews for these films reveals that Micheal Bafaro’s name remains obscure for a good reason – none of his films have very good write-ups.
 11: 11 – not to be confused with Darren Lynn Bousman’s 11-11-11 (2011), which also concerns itself with End of the World prophecies and cryptic happenings – is a dreary film.
 It is not an uninteresting film – at least in the sense that there seems to be much going on within it – but Bafaro’s direction is down around the level of earnest amateurism.
 He delivers a film that is singularly lacking in craft or style, where the happenings that take place on the screen manage to seem as dramatically flat and visually boring as it is possible to get.